Chen-Kaixiang-HuiAn/Chen-Kaixiang-HuiAn.github.io/README.md

 ```
 ├── README.md              # Project documentation (this tutorial)
 ├── index.html             # Main HTML file
+├── src/                   # Main upgraded component directory for version 2.0
+│   ├── all_min.css        # Upgraded style component for the new version
+│   ├── chart.js           # Upgraded chart logic component for the new version
+│   ├── fa-solid-900.ttf   # Upgraded font icon component (ttf) for the new version
+│   ├── fa-solid-900.woff2 # Upgraded font icon component (woff2) for the new version
+│   └── index_origin.html  # Old version of the personal homepage template
 ├── configs/               # Configuration files
 │   ├── cv.pdf             # Resume PDF
 │   ├── experiences.json   # Work and education experiences